tinacms/markdown-bot/README.md

 > A content suggestion robot powered by ChatGPT

-This bot will make github suggestion comments to update the contents of a file in a PR
+This bot will make GitHub suggestion comments to update the contents of a file in a PR

 When a user comments `ai fix: <filename>` or `ai fix: <file1>, <file2>` the bot will respond with inline suggestions on the PR.